Warning:

 Rear wheel drive A

-Automatic inclusion of all-wheel drive B
+Automatic all-wheel drive activation B

-All-wheel drive with high-speed transfer case C
+All-wheel drive with high-ratio transfer case C

 All-wheel drive with low-range transfer case D